TheAlgorithms/C/leetcode/README.md

 4. Doxygen documentation isn't used in LeetCode solutions.
 Simple/small documentation or comments should be fine.
 5. Don't include libraries/headers such as `stdio.h`.
 Your file should be the solution to the problem only.

+(There was a requirement to update the `leetcode/DIRECTORY.md` file with details of the solved problem.
+It's not required anymore.
+The information about the problem fetched automatically throught the leetcode api.)

 ## 📦 Committing your changes 📦

 Once you're done with adding a new LeetCode solution, it's time we make a pull request.